Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 The Virginia Department of Motor Vehicles requires household goods carriers to post $50,000 surety bonds as a licensing requirement.

-These bonds remain in effect for 5 years from the date of issuance, so the premium rate you’ll pay is based on a multi-year term.
 The best way to find out exactly how much you’ll pay for your Virginia surety bond is to request your free surety bond quote now!

 Call SuretyBonds.com at 1 (800) 308-4358 or click here to begin our fast and easy bonding process!
 We can typically provide your free, no-obligation bond quote within 1 business day of submitting your application!